Clear House Accountants Clear House Accountants

 Being An Employer With HMRC In Various Ways

 You can log in and get benefits from HMRC’s register as an employer service only if your business already has an HMRC online account.
-Also, this provides business owners with an option to register for additional services and select the PAYE or CIS enrolment (Construction Industry Scheme) upon logging into your account.
+Also, this provides business owners with an option to register for additional services and select the PAYE or CIS enrolment (Construction Industry Scheme) upon logging into their account.

-If your business is registered for VAT and submits VAT returns electronically to HMRC, you can also use your HMRC online account for employer service.
+If your business is registered for VAT and submits VAT returns electronically to HMRC, you can also use your HMRC online account for the employer service.

 If a business does not register itself as an employer with HMRC, or if its tax payment submission to HMRC is late, in such cases, the company can face the consequences or hefty penalties.